Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

-\paragraph{Qwen 2-VL} \citet{wang2024qwen2vl} introduced the vision-language variant of Qwen 2 \citep{yang2024qwen2technicalreport} with two innovations.
-Naive Dynamic Resolution enables the processing of images at various resolutions without distortion, while Multimodal Rotary Position Embedding (M-RoPE) facilitates positional encoding fusion across text, images, and videos through three-dimensional encoding (temporal, height, and width).
-The model family spans from 2 billion to 72 billion parameters, with textual training involving approximately 1.4 trillion multimodal tokens.
-The largest version demonstrates superior performance compared to GPT-4o across diverse benchmarks, including multilingual optical character recognition in eight languages and various English-centric multimodal tasks.
-As in the case of other commercial open-weight models, the report overly focuses on architecture and little is known about the training data.
+\citet{wang2024qwen2vl} introduced Qwen 2-VL with Naive Dynamic Resolution for processing images at various resolutions and Multimodal Rotary Position Embedding (M-RoPE) for positional encoding across text, images, and videos.
+The family spans 2B to 72B parameters, with the largest version outperforming GPT-4o on diverse benchmarks, including multilingual OCR.

-\paragraph{Qwen 2.5-VL} \citet{bai2025qwen25vltechnicalreport} enhanced the Qwen 2-VL architecture with a redesigned vision encoder that applies self-attention only to four transformer layers while employing windowed attention with 112 $\times$ 112-pixel windows (corresponding to 8 $\times$ 8 patches) for the remaining layers.
-Additional optimizations include replacing layer normalization with RMSNorm \citep{zhang_biao2019_rmsnorm} and standard activation functions with SwiGLU \citep{pmlr-v70-dauphin17a} in feed-forward layers.
-Visual features use the same M-RoPE positional encoding before projection into the text embedding space via a group projector that spatially clusters four adjacent patches, reducing token count while maintaining spatial coherence.
-Although pre-training data covers ten languages, detailed language-specific performance metrics were not reported.
+\citet{bai2025qwen25vltechnicalreport} enhanced the architecture in Qwen 2.5-VL with a redesigned vision encoder using selective self-attention, windowed attention, RMSNorm \citep{zhang_biao2019_rmsnorm}, and SwiGLU activations \citep{pmlr-v70-dauphin17a}.
+Visual features utilize M-RoPE encoding with a group projector that clusters adjacent patches to reduce the token count.

-\paragraph{Phi-4-VL} Phi-4-Mini \citep{microsoft2025phi4minitechnicalreportcompact} is one of the smaller multimodal LLMs, with only 3.8B parameters.
-Besides text and static images, it can also work with speech.
-The architecture uses grouped query attention with 24 query heads and 8 key-value heads, reducing KV cache consumption by approximately two-thirds.
-Long context support is enabled through LongRoPE \citep{ding2024longropeextendingllmcontext}, which extends context windows to 2048k tokens through non-uniform interpolation and extrapolation of positional encoding signals.
-While the model supports multilingual speech input across eight languages, the authors explicitly state that multilingual image-text capabilities are not supported, although empirically, it does.
+\citet{bai2025qwen3vltechnicalreport} further improved the model in Qwen 3-VL, introducing a thinking mode for multi-step reasoning via chain-of-thought finetuning and reinforcement learning.
+Pre-training expanded to 36T tokens across 119 languages, with architectures ranging from 0.6B to 235B parameters in both dense and mixture-of-experts variants.
+Detailed training data and language-specific metrics are not fully disclosed.

+\paragraph{The LLaMA Model Family.} Developed by Meta with proprietary training data, the LLaMA family includes multimodal capabilities starting with version 3.2.